michaelrosejr/aruba_central_refresh_token/README.md

 Once the entry above is saved.
 You can then execute the refresh for the above account by typing:

 ```
-aruba_refresh_token SecondApi
+aruba_refresh_token PickleShoes
 ```

-This will then refresh the token for that account.
+This will then refresh the token or request an authcode and access token for that account you specified.

 ## Future Features
 Plan on adding code to recreate the access and refresh tokens after the refresh tokens expires after 14 days.
 The code is already written.
 I just need to build the CLI for it.